nodemcu/nodemcu-firmware/docs/modules/rtctime.md

 `rtctime.epoch2cal(timestamp)`

 #### Parameters
-`timestamp` seconds since Unix epoch
+`timestamp` seconds since Unix epoch (Mind that unlike Unix timestamp this can not have negative values)

 #### Returns
 A table containing the fields: